cjdbarlow/Part-One/peep.md

 * Increases lung volume and FRC by an amount proportional to the compliance of the system
     * Improves oxygenation via alveolar recruitment
     * Improves lung compliance via alveolar recruitment, reducing work of breathing
-    * May increase the proportion of West Zone 1 physiology
+    * Elevated airway pressures may increase the proportion of West Zone 1 physiology and alveolar dead space
-    When PA exceeds Pa, dead space is created.
+    In healthy lungs an increase in the $$V_D \over V_T$$ ratio is seen when PEEP exceeds 10-15cmH<sub>2</sub>O

 ###Cardiovascular Effects
 ####Cardiac Effects